Get in Touch

 The exterior of the chemical hood is made of 1.2 mm or 1.5 mm thick CRCA steel, which is electro-galvanized with epoxy powder coating and rigid structure, according to IS:513 standards.
 Labkafe fume hoods are chemical and heat resistant and fire retardant as well.
 It has a drip plug and catcher system in place to collect anything that may spill out.

 The insides of the fume hoods are built with 6 mm thick panels with a smooth finish for easy cleaning.
 The sass or shutter is mounted on a hinged panel for easy access; and the airflow is auto-bypass type.
-The working surface table top is of jet black granite (20 mm thick) with chem resistant coating; it also resists regular scratches and corrosive spillage.
+The working surface table top is of jet black granite (20 mm thick) with a chem-resistant coating; it also resists regular scratches and corrosive spillage.

 The sass in these Labkafe fume hoods is made of toughened float glass that is at least 5 mm thick.
 It has about two and a half feet of operating height.
 The sass is counterbalanced and smooth, so it’s very easy to operate and doesn’t jam.
 There’s also a 20-watt lamp inside for clear viewing.
 Don’t worry, the light is covered in fume-proof housing.